Sarah Adams, MD • University of Tennessee, Chief Resident • Fourth Year

-Andy Nielson, MD • University of Tennessee • Second Year
+Andy Nielson, MD • University of Tennessee • Third Year

 Having lived the first 27 years of my life in West Tennessee, I decided that I wanted to try something new during residency.
 Being a 'small-town guy', I was looking for a residency with a strong sense of community and camaraderie, and clearly a strong academic program in both medicine and pediatrics.
 With that being said, I went all over the eastern part of the country for residency interviews.
 At MUSC, I found the perfect blend of community with the residents and faculty, an amazing city filled with history, some of the most incredible restaurants in the country, and the Atlantic ocean fifteen minutes from downtown!
 The smaller Med-Peds group was the perfect fit for me and the categorical sides were a nice medium size, so I knew it would be easy to fit right in!
 My interview at MUSC was fairly early in the season, and every week or so I would reevaluate my list, and every week MUSC was at the top.
 I can't begin to describe the quality of the program, faculty, residents and city, it's simply something you have to see for yourself!
 Come visit soon!